Ford Mondeo (fourth generation): Discontinuation

 Ford initially denied rumours of ending production of the Mondeo and the closely related S-Max and Galaxy MPVs in Europe, but in March 2021 the company announced that it will discontinue the production of the Mondeo in Europe and Argentina with no direct successor.
 Production of the Mondeo ended in Europe with the final car that was completed on 30 March 2022.
 The car was painted grey and it rolled off the production line at the Valencia plant on 4 April 2022.
+This model represented the final Mondeo ever produced in Europe.